Federal student loans

 Next steps

-**Please Note: Effective for the 23-24 academic year – accepting/declining of offered loans is open!
+**PLEASE NOTE: For the 24-25 academic year – accepting/declining of offered loans is now open!
 Visit our Accepting Loans page for more information and details about the process.**

 Federal Vs. Private Education Loans